 Beach vacation rentals make up 59% of vacation rental properties.
 The prime months for booking summer rentals are March and April.

-Most vacation renters book their properties in advance.
+Most guests book their vacations in advance.
 So it is important that when you are marketing your property you provide a variety of information.

 Use Professional Photographs

 Using professional photographs to showcase your beachfront rental is the first marketing tool.
-Professional photographs boost your vacation property bookings.
+Professional photographs boost your vacation rental's bookings.

 You want to use professional photographs because it will reflect your property.
 Professional photography capture the spectacular architecture and landscapes of beachfront vacation rental properties.